TCSPC and Time Tagging Electronics

 An optional hardware and software add-on allows to control a monochromator from within the PicoHarp software, allowing automated measurement of Time-Resolved Emission Spectra.
 This mode drives a monochromator via a stepper motor for collection of spectrally resolved lifetime histograms.
 Data is collected as in standard Integration Mode and saved in different blocks of memory for each wavelength.
 Four different monochromator types are currently supported: Sciencetech 9030, Sciencetech 9055, Acton Research SP-2155 and Acton Research SP-275.

-Continuously recording events without onboard histogramming straight to disk.
+The optional TTTR mode allows a continuous recording of events without onboard histogramming straight to disk.
 Together with the channel number the arrival time of each event pair with respect to the beginning of the experiment is recorded for ultimate flexibility in offline data analysis, e.g., in single molecule detection and Burst Integrated Fluorescence Lifetime (BIFL) measurement as well as time-resolved FCS or coincidence correlation spectroscopy ("antibunching").
 Fast transfer and a large FIFO buffer allow huge count rates without any loss of data.
 Up to four different external synchronization signals ("markers") can be fed into the data stream and allow to synchronize the data acquisition with external hardware such as scanners for Fluorescence Lifetime Imaging (FLIM).

 A real-time correlator is included in the TTTR mode which can be extremely useful in setting up and monitoring of FCS experiments.